0KepOnline/0KepOnline/README.md

 On 29th of October I found my first real filenames, they were `physical_chorus_30sec` and `mahnamahna_loop_25sec`.
 Later I started searching them in expansions and even Darkspore and currently have found more than **20 000** filenames.
 Now they can be found in `reg_*.txt` files of [SporeModder FX](https://github.com/emd4600/SporeModder-FX).

-From late 2020 I'm also experimenting with the oficcial Spore site (http://spore.com).
+Since late 2020 I'm also experimenting with the oficcial Spore site (http://spore.com).
 During the next years I've digged out a lot of interesting data from it.

 In 2021 I've started experimenting with city music and adventures.
 I used [Cheat Engine](https://github.com/cheat-engine/cheat-engine) to change Spore values in RAM and this opened a lot of new ways to experiment for me.
 * On 15th of June I've added real Grox creations as adventure cast.